aeturrell/coding-for-economists/code-preliminaries.md

 for Windows.
 Hit return to execute the commands.

-Once you have installed uv, you can check it's in properly by running `uv --version`.
+Once you have installed uv, you can check it's installed properly by running `uv --version`.
 You should see a message pop up that says "uv" and then the latest version number.

 ### Installing your integrated development environment, Visual Studio Code